Nicole Marie Hilton, January 17, 2022

 I need plenty of help to get through a day, and I’m grateful for it.
 But my privacy pays a price.
 This morning I was frustrated that my alone-time was being interrupted, again.
 I told my parents to leave me and “LET ME TRY to do it on my own!”
 So they left me in bed, with my wheelchair nearby.

 Two minutes later, while trying to transfer out of my bed to the wheelchair…I fell down to the floor.
 There has been no way that I’ve ever successfully gotten back into bed or into my wheelchair without major help from at least one other person.
-Being paralyzed just above the navel, my lower stomach muscles are just dead weight.
+Being paralyzed just above the navel, my body below my lower stomach muscles are just dead weight.

 I tried everything—for thirty minutes I struggled and cried.
 I crawled around on the floor alternating from my belly to my butt—my legs flip flopping around behind and in front of me.
 I wrangled my legs together and tried lifting myself up onto the chair, the foot rest, the wheelchair, the bed.
 Nope.
 I could have called for help, but my little girl personality is growing up and wanted to do this by herself—and I wholeheartedly agreed.

 What if my parents were to walk in RIGHT AFTER I had told them that I could be independent and to “TRUST me”…and then I was on the floor?
 This has happened at least three times before, and I had had it.